AbhilashMundepi/demo-delta-0/README.md

 # demo-delta-0
-This is for git and git hub
+This is for git and git hub.